sjlehtin/aesheet/PROJECT_UPDATE.md

 https://react.dev/reference/react/Component#alternatives

-Class components are `legacy` and I expect support for them will disappear.
+Class components are `legacy` and I expect support for them to eventually disappear.

 At least `useEffect()` hook was not very easy to use with the class components.